affinda/affinda-python/docs/models.md

 :vartype file: str
 :ivar html: URL to view the file converted to HTML.
 :vartype html: str
+:ivar llm_hint: Optional hint inserted into the LLM prompt when processing this document.
+:vartype llm_hint: str
 :ivar tags: A set of tags.
 :vartype tags: list[~affinda.models.Tag]
 :ivar created_by: